 The Johns Hopkins Master of Arts in Teaching (MAT) program prepares candidates for initial certification in Maryland as Elementary and Secondary teachers.
 [Note: The School of Education is not currently recruiting candidates for certification in Early Childhood Education, World Languages or English for Speakers of Other Languages (ESOL).
-For the latest information on the School's teacher certification offerings, prospective applicants should refer to the School of Education and classroom experience required for certification and for effective teaching.
+For the latest information on the School's teacher certification offerings, prospective applicants should refer to the School of Education's website.]
+Offering flexible and accelerated options, the program integrates the content and classroom experience required for certification and for effective teaching.
 The MAT is designed for recent graduates of bachelor or graduate degree programs in appropriate content areas, as well as mid-career professionals who desire to become teachers.

-There are four program options for completing the MAT program, each designed to accommodate candidates' scheduling and professional needs.
+There are three program options for completing the MAT program, each designed to accommodate candidates' scheduling and professional needs.
 Regardless of the format, all candidates fulfill the same general requirements for the MAT program.
 The program options are:

-- The full-time Master of Arts in Teaching is a 12-month/3-semester program (starting in the summer semester and ending the following spring semester) that includes a full school-year internship. - The part-time Master of Arts in Teaching program option is designed for individuals transitioning into teaching.
-Candidates in the part-time program option must complete all program requirements within five years. - The Professional Immersion Master of Arts in Teaching (ProMAT) program is a 16-month partnership program with Montgomery County Public Schools. - The Baltimore Education Fellows Program is a full-time 12-month program option open only to recent graduates of the Johns Hopkins University Krieger School of Arts and Sciences.
+- The accelerated Master of Arts in Teaching is a 12-month/3-semester program (starting in the summer semester and ending the following spring semester) that includes a full school-year internship. - The flexible Master of Arts in Teaching program option is designed for individuals transitioning into teaching.
+Candidates in the part-time program option must complete all program requirements within five years. - The Baltimore Education Fellows Program is a full-time 12-month program option open only to recent graduates of the Johns Hopkins University Krieger School of Arts and Sciences.